murchie85/MCMURCHIES_A.I_WORKSHOP/README.md

   <img width="460" height="300" src="images/form.png">
 </p>

+## CREATE YOUR OWN HISTOGRAM

+Look at the code below, the third command creates the values, 100 = centre point (mean), 20 = standard deviation, 10000 number of samples.

 ![](images/graph.png)

 Above example shows, that anything more than std deviation of 20 (120 / 80) drops of sharply.